Vaguery/gptp2016-latex/README.md

 Don't have too many figures.

-If you absolutely must must must have a full-page figure, please
+If you absolutely must must must have a full-page figure, please...

 #### make it fit